Community Notes undermoderate polarizing content by design creating risks in electoral processes: Results

+We now examine the status assigned by X's Community Notes algorithm to proposed notes.
 Of all proposed Community Notes arguing the original post is ``misinformed or potentially misleading'', only 11.97\% garner sufficient favorable ratings from ``diverse" contributors to attain \textit{Helpful Status} and be made visible on X. The remaining notes are not publicly displayed, either because consensus determined them to be \textit{Not Helpful} (2.81\%; hereinafter, achieving \textit{Not Helpful Status}), or because they lacked sufficient ratings from diverse contributors to reach a conclusive status (85.22\%).
 17.1\% of posts for which at least 5 users requested Community Notes ultimately received a proposed note that reached \textit{Helpful Status}.
 Between January and March 2025, half of the notes that achieved \textit{Helpful Status} did so within 4h47min from note submission and 15h17min after the original post publication; see distribution in Figure~\ref{fig:fig_1_description}.B.

 At the account level, we observe significant variability in the proportion of posts with notes achieving \textit{Helpful Status}.
 Politically divisive accounts show fewer notes achieving Helpful Status, for example, those of Elon Musk or Kamala Harris’s campaign have 3\% or less than 0.1\% of their annotated posts receiving such notes, respectively.
 Conversely, parody, entertainment, and conspiracy theory accounts exhibit a high proportion of notes achieving \textit{Helpful Status} (see lists of salient accounts and metrics in SM.S\ref{subsec:outcomes_account}).
 More generally, 9.7\% of annotated posts authored by accounts that held blue check verification prior to X's 2022 policy change and were deemed of ``public interest'' \cite{X_2016_blue} received notes with \textit{Helpful Status}, compared to 14.0\% for unverified accounts; computations restricted to non-deleted posts.